-Some people prefer to spend holidays in mountains, but most of us dream to visit place alike paradise with white golden beaches, azure blue ocean, huge palm trees, peacefully relax on this secluded piece of heaven and forget about rush of our every-day lives.
-There are probably many places around the world which meet this idea, but if you’re looking for real tropical, untouched spot with the unique experience of culutre and diversity of people at the same time, then you should definitely head to some of treasured Polynesian islands.
+Some people prefer to spend holidays in mountains, but most of us dream to visit place alike paradise with white golden beaches, azure blue ocean, huge palm trees, peacefully relax on this secluded piece of heaven and forget about the rush of our everyday lives.
+There are probably many places around the world which meet this idea, but if you’re looking for real tropical, untouched spot with the unique experience of culture and diversity of people at the same time, then you should definitely head to some of the treasured Polynesian islands.

 And this is the list of top 7 hidden gems among these Pacific treasures according to Independent Couple:

 7. Easter Island

 Everyone on this planet probably came across the picture above, but only a few people actually saw it with their own eyes.

 Easter Island is a Chilean island originally known as Rapa Nui and it lies in the southeasternmost point of a Polynesian triangle.
 Huge monolithic statues of human figures called Moai have been craved between 1250 to 1500 CE by the Rapa Nui people.
 These statues represented their deceased ancestors and when considering the age and the size of the statues, it is a truly admirable human feat worth to see.